go-delve/delve/Documentation/cli/README.md

 For recorded targets the command takes the following forms:

-	restart					resets ot the start of the recording restart [checkpoint]			resets the recording to the given checkpoint restart -r [newargv...]	[redirects...]	re-records the target process
+	restart					resets to the start of the recording restart [checkpoint]			resets the recording to the given checkpoint restart -r [newargv...]	[redirects...]	re-records the target process